Blen-E/Blen-E.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Blen Ermias"
+title: "About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-Hi, I’m Blen Ermias, a Electrical Engineering student with a strong interest in embedded systems, firmware development, and aersoapce.
+I am a electrical engineering student with a strong interest in embedded systems, firmware development, and aersoapce.

 I have experience working with C programming, PCB design, circuit design, and hardware-software integration through hands-on engineering projects.
 I’ve also contributed to real-world engineering systems as part of the Portland State Aerospace Society (PSAS), where I worked on embedded systems and flight software concepts.